BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 Thus, the main content of the blueprint is defined in the `Tabs` and `Settings` properties.
 You'll need to include at least one of these - either a list of tabs, or a list of standalone settings.
 Within each tab, you can define either `Sections` or a list of `Settings`.
 Sections provide a way to group related settings together under a header.
 Each setting has an `Id`, `Name`, `Type`, `Default` value, and at least a `Tooltip` or a `Description`.
 Each setting `Id` must be unique across the entire blueprint, and that is validated by one of the many validation checks MCM performs.

-Future versions might make this structure less strict, allowing nesting tabs inside sections and vice-versa.
+Future versions of MCM might make this structure less strict, allowing nesting tabs inside sections and vice-versa.

 > If your [mod is symlinked](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted#h-4-symlinking 'Symlinking mods tutorial'), you can try out changes to your mod's blueprint in-game by using `reset` in the console without having to restart the game every time you make a change to the blueprint file.